muugumuugu/coUrses/BSC+programming-and-data-science/stats-1/README.md

 	+ star ratings

 ### Ratio Scale of Measurement
-+ extends from interval data	, and has a fixed , meaningful zero, so that a standalone value also is a useable characteristic.
++ extends from interval data, and has a fixed , meaningful zero, so that a standalone value also is a useable characteristic.
-+ possible to perform all arithmetic on suc data
++ possible to perform all arithmetic on such data
 + example
 	+ height